Systems Biology Markup Language (SBML) is a standard format

 not loaded and an error message is displayed.

-whether to interpret species names in expressions as substance amounts
+determine whether to interpret species names in expressions as substance amounts or

-if you do not specify units, SimBiology interprets species names as
+substance and do not specify units, SimBiology interprets species

-substance amounts and does not scale by any compartment capacity (volume).
+names as substance amounts and does not scale by any compartment capacity (volume).
+When

-of how you refer to it in expressions.
-For more information, see
+independently of how you refer to it in expressions.
+To provide better compatibility

 Models containing other models as submodels are loaded but submodels are ignored.